Generic Name: Melphalan hydrochloride

 How is Melphalan Supplied

-Melphalan Hydrochloride for Injection is supplied in a carton containing one single-use clear glass vial of freeze-dried Melphalan hydrochloride equivalent to 50 mg Melphalan and one 10-mL clear glass vial of sterile diluent.
+Melphalan hydrochloride for injection is supplied in a carton containing one single-use clear glass vial of freeze-dried Melphalan hydrochloride equivalent to 50 mg Melphalan and one 10-mL clear glass vial of sterile diluent (NDC 42023-149-01).

 - NIOSH Alert: Preventing Occupational Exposures to Antineoplastic and Other Hazardous Drugs in Healthcare Settings.
 U.S. Department of Health and Human Services, Public Health Service.
 Centers for Disease Control and Prevention, National Institute for Occupational Safety and Health, DHHS (NIOSH) Publication No. 2004-165.